 The opening conference session will comprise a series of presentations, tailored for practitioners, covering a range of ‘grass roots’ issues such as: sustainable transport & road safety; public health & air quality; driving for work; cyclists & motorcyclists; shared space; funding; and internal ‘politics’.

 Speed Dating (Tues 12 Nov, PM)

-Successfully piloted in 2017 and repeated in 2018, the focus for the Big Debate at the 2019 conference will be 20mph limits/zones.
-Click here to see how this worked in 2018.
-Details of speakers and presentations to follow.
+Successfully piloted in 2017 and repeated in 2018, the focus for the Hot Topic at the 2019 conference will be 20mph limits/zones.
+Three speakers will debate whether 20mph limits/zones can help reduce collisions and casualties, and improve road safety.

 Focus on Behavioural Change (Weds 13 Nov, AM)